So you want to learn how to start freelance writing?

 Set Income Goals

-Before getting started, ask yourself, what is the goal of this online business?
-Do you want to make a few hundred bucks for a car payment or do you want to make $5,000 or more each month?
+Before getting started, ask yourself, what is your goal?
+Do you want to make a few hundred bucks for a car payment or another expense?
+Or do you want to make $5,000 or more each month?

-I’ve found that setting income goals will help keep you motivated.
-Having a tangible, revenue goal will help you stay focused and keep landing new clients.
+I’ve found that when you set income goals you will stay motivated.
+Having a tangible, revenue goal will help you stay focused and keep attracting new people to your brand.

 Set Pitch Goals